MdDaanish0/BankMngSys/README.md

-To run this code goto Project.cpp file in Bank Folder.
+To run this code goto Project.exe file in Bank Folder.
 Download the raw file.
 Run the Project.exe file # BankMngSys